The Best Christmas Movies of All Time

 Christmas is all about great food, family time, and of course, presents.
-But let’s not forget the time-honoured tradition of vegging out in front of the TV with your favourite Christmas movies.
+But let’s not forget the time-honoured tradition of vegging out in front of the TV for a marathon of the best Christmas movies of all time.
 Here are 15 flicks that complete your holiday, and offer a great excuse to kick back, relax and sip on some eggnog.
-Have you got a favourite movie we missed?
-Let us know in the comment section below.

-Seriously, did you really think anything other than It’s a Wonderful Life would take the top spot?
-This 1946 fantasy drama is the father of all Christmas movies, and one of the bonafide classics of Hollywood’s Golden Age.
-America’s most decent person, George Bailey (James Stewart, in his greatest role) wants to commit suicide on Christmas Eve, but is saved by angel Clarence Odbody, who shows him how life would’ve turned out for the people around him if he hadn’t been born.
+Seriously, did you really think anything other than It’s a Wonderful Life would take the top spot in our roundup of the best Christmas movies of all time?
+This 1946 fantasy drama is the father of all holiday flicks, and one of the bona fide classics of Hollywood’s Golden Age (despite being snubbed for Best Picture).
+America’s most decent person, George Bailey (James Stewart, in his greatest role) is about to commit suicide on Christmas Eve, but is saved by angel Clarence Odbody, who shows him how life would’ve turned out for the people around him if he hadn’t been born.
 It’s the ultimate feel-good story of family and redemption.
 Do yourself a favour and watch it… right now.

-The first television special based on cartoonist Charles M. Schulz’s legendary comic strip is also one of the greatest Christmas movies ever made.
-In A Charlie Brown Christmas, our titular hero finds himself feeling the holiday blues and questioning the true meaning of everyone’s favourite day of the year.
+The first television special based on cartoonist Charles M. Schulz’s legendary comic strip sees the titular hero feeling the holiday blues and questioning the true meaning of everyone’s favourite day of the year.
 With the help of the Peanuts gang, Charlie plans to direct his own Nativity play.
 ABC has shown A Charlie Brown Christmas every year since its original broadcast in 1965, making it the longest-running animated TV special in history—and it’s no wonder why!

 Coasting heavily on the nostalgia factor, A Christmas Story is as corny as it gets, but captures the spirit of being a kid during the holidays better than any film to date.
 Set in the 1950s U.S. Midwest, nine-year-old Ralphie’s quest to land an “Official Red Ryder Carbine-Action Two-Hundred-Shot Range Model Air Rifle” is the stuff of childhood fantasy, and brings a warm and fuzzy feeling to any grownup with a yuletide soft spot.
 Just don’t forget, you’ll shoot your eye out!